 Then how we can keep bad breath off ourselves during fasting?
 Check these out!

 1. Scrape your tongue

 Most people scrape their tongue while brushing their teeth with a toothbrush, but you can use a tongue scraper to clean your tongue effectively.
-Bacterial biofilm, mucus and debris that can generate a bad odour can be prevented by scraping your tongue at least twice a day.
+Bacterial biofilm, mucus, and debris that can generate a bad odor can be prevented by scraping your tongue at least twice a day.

 2. Brush your teeth

 Make sure to thoroughly brush your teeth at least twice a day for four minutes.
 Mouthwash can also help eliminate bad breath.

 3. Use dental floss

 Many people skip flossing daily, and that could be the reason why you have smelly breath.
 Don’t skip on flossing to keep your mouth fresh.

 Miswak (miswaak, siwak, sewak) is a tooth cleaning twig made from Salvadorapersica tree or arak in Arabic.
 It is a tradition of the Prophet SAW to use miswak throughout Ramadan, and it has proven numerous studies that miswak has good oral benefits.

 A dry mouth due to lack of water consumption during Ramadan can cause bad breath.
 Drink much water before and after fasting.
 For those who wear dentures, make sure to put them in an antiseptic mouthwash overnight to help clean them.
 Therefore bacteria won’t form.